LucasBehrendt/tech-blog/README.md

   - Users can choose a body, while author is automatically set to the signed in users ID.

-  - The post field has a FK to the Post model, to make sure the comment is assigned to the correct blog post.
+  - The post field has an FK to the Post model, to make sure the comment is assigned to the correct blog post.

 - #### Inquiry Model